gvwilson/sdxpy/src/ftp/index.md

 ### Saving and Listing Files {: .exercise}

-1. Modify the [%i protocol %]protocol[%/i%] used by this chapter's client and server so that the client sends the file's name, a newline, and then the file's contents, and the server saves the file under that name.
+1. Modify the [%i "protocol" %][%/i%] used by this chapter's client and server so that the client sends the file's name, a newline, and then the file's contents, and the server saves the file under that name.